Broadcast Seeding is Best Done in the Fall

 - Broadcasting is one of the easiest and most affordable methods for applying seed to large areas of land.
 It is also often used to seed in erosion control.

-- Some smaller plots of land are not well-suited to mechanical planting methods, and this is where spreading seed by hand becomes an effective alternative.
+- Some smaller plots of land are not well-suited to mechanical planting methods.
+This is where spreading seed by hand becomes an effective alternative.

 - The maximum depth a seed should be planted is 5 times its diameter.
 Since smaller seeds have a smaller quantity of stored energy, they should not be seeded as deep.
 In the case of mixed seeds, always plant at the depth of the smallest seed.

-- Rotary spreaders are better for large areas, while broadcasting by hand or drop spreader are well-suited for smaller areas and getting around hardscaping, plant beds, pools, etc.
+- Rotary spreaders are better for large areas.
+Broadcasting by hand or drop spreader is well-suited for smaller areas and getting around hardscaping, plant beds, pools, etc.

 - Don’t spread seed when there is a breeze in the air.
 The slightest bit of wind is enough to jeopardize an even spread.

-For more information about broadcast seeding, and to learn about our organic fertilizers, contact ProLawn today.
+For more information about broadcast seeding, and to learn about our organic fertilizers, contact ProLawn today at 540-662-8316.